Shoulder Pain in Senior Project Managers from Desk and Client Work

 • You want to explore non-surgical treatment options.

-Early intervention helps maintain knee function and prevent further damage.
+Early intervention helps maintain shoulder function, reduce pain, and prevent long-term deterioration.

 • Avoid or delay surgery whenever possible.